Madhumitamoi/Chat-Application/README.md

-# Chat Application with Node.js and Socket.IO
+# Chat Application

-This is a simple chat application built with Node.js and Socket.IO.
+This is a chat application built with Node.js and Socket.IO.
 It allows real-time communication between multiple clients through a web browser.
 Users can join chat rooms, send messages, and receive messages instantly without the need to refresh the page.

 ## Features